DyogenIBENS/Agora/doc/HowTo.md

 ##### Graph linearisation

-This step will integrate all the pairwise comparisons identified above for each ancestor and combine them into adjacency graphs, from which a first set of CARs are derived.
+This step integrates all the pairwise comparisons identified above for each ancestor and combine them into adjacency graphs, from which a first set of CARs are derived.